Wing-Lo/random-restaurant-generator/README.md

 Example of usage:

 - Indentation: Use 4 spaces per indentation level.
-- Imports: Imports should usually be on separate lines.
+- Imports: Imports are on separate lines.
 - Inline Comments: Use inline comments sparingly.

-## Purpose of the application
+## Purpose of the Application

 The Random Restaurant Generator is a Python terminal app simplifying dining decisions.
 Users create personalized lists, categorize eateries, and roll random selections.
 Flexible editing allows for list management, ensuring evolving preferences.
 With streamlined decision-making, users enjoy culinary exploration effortlessly.

-## List of features
+## List of Features

 ### 1. Create a new restaurant list